 There is no detectable lead in MSU drinking water when it enters the distribution system.
 Water supplied to MSU comes from a consistent source of groundwater, drawn from wells located deep within the Saginaw sandstone aquifer.
-Because water is naturally corrosive, if small amounts of lead are present in existing plumbing materials, lead could enter into drinking water if allowed to sit for several hours.
+If small amounts of lead are present in existing plumbing materials and water is allowed to set for several hours, lead may enter into drinking water since it is naturally corrosive.

 To prevent this, MSU employs a comprehensive corrosion protection regimen, consisting of the use of phosphate additives.
-MSU has been testing for lead and other contaminants since 1992, and the water results consistently have been in full compliance, with lead levels below the action level of 15 parts per billion (ppb).
+MSU has been testing for lead and other contaminants since 1992.
+Water results consistently show lead levels below the action level of 15 parts per billion (ppb).